FredericHeem/starhackit-interview-jster/es7starterkit.md

   </span>
 </p>

 Writing code in *ES6* and *ES7* adds another layer of complexity on the build system since files need to be transpiled to plain old Javascript.
-This also makes setting up code coverage and testing trickier.
-It's definitely worth it however.
+This also makes setting up code coverage and testing trickier, however,  it's definitely worth it.

-The most amazing feature with *ES7* is **async/await**, forget about callbacks and Promises, async/await is an enlightenment and the way to go, it makes writing asynchronous code similar to writing synchronous code, it significantly changes the way javascript is written, especially on the node side.
+The most amazing feature of *ES7* is **async/await**, forget about callbacks and Promises, async/await is an enlightenment and the way to go, it makes writing asynchronous code similar to writing synchronous code, it significantly changes the way javascript is written, especially on the node side.

 > Twenty years ago JavaScript was a joke, now it's the future. [jster.net september-2015 ](http://jster.net/blog/monthly-jster-september-2015-part-2#.VkPBH2SKH-k)

 ## What next?
 Next is to improve the documentation to explain the various parts of the stack, write a tutorial on how to create the famous TODO app.
-Then a native mobile app with react-native is definitely on the road map.
+Then a native mobile app with react-native is definitely on the roadmap.
 An admin interface to manage users and other aspects of the app would be also very useful.

 ## What does the future look like for React and front-end in general?
 Can you see any particular trends?
 The future of React lies in the various flux implementations that are evolving very quickly, React is only a part of the equation for building an application.
 The React community is growing at fast pace, for instance, the React Meetup in London is fully booked only after 20 minutes upon publication of the event.
-The frontend development and software in general have a bright and sustainable future, there is no shortage of software development job in sight.
+The frontend development and software in general have a bright and sustainable future, there is no shortage of software development jobs in sight.

 <p>
   <span>